 Dietitians and Nutritionists

-- Community/public health nutritionist, focusing on programming to meet the health and wellness needs of communities and populations.
+Community/public health nutritionist focus on programming to meet the health and wellness needs of communities and populations.

-- Management nutritionists- Plan meal programs in food service settings such as cafeterias, hospitals, or food corporations.
+Management nutritionist- Plan meal programs in food service settings such as cafeterias, hospitals, or food corporations.
 Some duties you could be responsible of include: buying food, carrying out business-related tasks, planning meals, overseeing kitchen staff and other dietitians, or other management related tasks.

 Role of Dietitians and Nutritionists